azdavis/millet/docs/manual.md

 | `V3` | `foo/bar/sources.cm` | `/users/foo/bar/c ` |
 | `V3` | `foo/quz/sources.cm` | `/users/foo/quz/c ` |

+Note that variables are referenced differently in different kinds of group files.
+Given that a variable named `A` is defined in `millet.toml`:

+- In ML Basis files, it is referenced as `$(A)`.
+- In SML/NJ CM files, it is referenced as `$A`.

+Variable names should contain ASCII alphanumeric characters and `-`, and not begin with a numeric character.

+In SML/NJ CM files **only**, a variable name can be empty or contain `-`.

 #### `diagnostics.<code>.severity`

 - Type: `string`